-My anger informs me that something is missing in my life that motivates me to emote in ways that do not spread the fame of God, on benefit my other relationships.
+My anger informs me that something is missing in my life that motivates me to emote in ways that do not spread the fame of God, or benefit my other relationships.

 In a nutshell, that missing thing is Christ dying on the cross for my sins.
 When I forget this central truth of the Bible, I am apt to become sinfully angry at someone.
-(For a clear portrait of an angry man who forgot the gospel, read Matthew 18:23-35.)
+(For a clear portrait of a mad man who ignored the gospel, read Matthew 18:23-35.)

 It is in those moments before I yield to the temptation to the sin of anger, that I need to inform myself of what I am missing in the gospel.
-Below are some important statements that I have often used to inform my heart to neutralize sinful anger.
+Below are some relevant statements that I have often used to “tell my heart” to neutralize sinful anger.

 (It is best to inform yourself of these things before you are angry.
-It is easier, wiser, and more beneficial to preemptively enrich your soul during the peaceful times, rather than waiting until the moment of need to preach the gospel to yourself.)
+It is wiser and more beneficial to enrich your soul during the peaceful times preemptively, rather than waiting until the moment of need to preach the gospel to yourself.)

 Implications of the Gospel